CONTEXT

 2 - Annotations feature

-Each page has an annotations feature to assist designers, developer and product managers when refining the design .
+Each page has an annotations feature to assist designers, developers and product managers when refining the design .

 3 - Review recommended options